petri-labs/mokita/tests/localmokita/README.md

 > Note
 >
-> You can also start LocalMokisis in detach mode with:
+> You can also start LocalMokita in detach mode with:
 >
 > `make localnet-startd`